TACC-Cloud/tapis-cli-how-to-guide/docs/actors/work_with_actors.rst

 In this example, a new environment variable was provided and the previously-passed environment variables were omitted.
-The Docker repo stayed the same, but must still be passed on the command line
+The Docker repo stayed the same, but must still be passed on the command line.

 Run Synchronously